App Menu

 The Convert classes to design properties option allows you to convert classes in widgets into design properties to assist in changing the widget styling.
 See Native Styling for more information.

-The Synchronize App Directory option creates folders inside the app directory (resources, widgets, theme, etc.), if necessary.
+The Synchronize App Directory option creates folders inside the app directory (resources, widgets, theme, and so on) if necessary.
 It also reads the widget packages that are currently inside the widgets folders.
-For example, if you add widgets to the widgets folder, you needs to synchronize the app directory for them to appear in the Toolbox.
+For example, if you add widgets to the widgets folder, you need to synchronize the app directory for them to appear in the Toolbox.

 Shortcut key: F4